-The Martin Margiela 1989 fashion show marks an important point in [fashion] history.
+The Martin Margiela 1989 fashion show marks an essential point in [fashion] history.
 Why?
-Because it was the first show open for public, clothes were deconstructed, models were acting outrageous and the front row was packed with children from the neighborhood.
-Watch and read everything below about this phenomenal show and show it has shaped today’s fashion industry and Maison Margiela as a progressive fashion brand.
+Because it was the first show open to the public, clothes were deconstructed, models were acting outrageously and the front row was packed with children from the neighborhood.
+Watch and read everything below about this phenomenal show and how it has shaped today’s fashion industry and Maison Margiela as a progressive fashion brand.

 The Martin Margiela 1989 fashion show – SS90

 Paris, 20th arronsidement,1989.
 A desolate place in a North African neighborhood.
-Not a regular place for a fashion crowd.
-However, Jenny Meirens and Martin Margiela forced them to come, when they decided their 1989 fashion show had to take place at this playground in the outskirts of Paris.
+It’s not a regular place for a fashion crowd.
+However, Jenny Meirens and Martin Margiela forced them to come when they decided their 1989 fashion show would take place at this playground on the outskirts of Paris.
 Without knowing the impact it would have on the fashion industry, it felt good to them.

-Before you read any further, watch the full Martin Margiela 1989 fashion show below.
-Unlike today’s incredibly short fashion shows, this spectacle lasts for almost an hour.
+Before you read further, watch the whole Martin Margiela 1989 fashion show below.
+Unlike today’s concise fashion shows, this spectacle lasts almost an hour.
 Watch and be inspired.

 [story continues below video]

-The show also marked the big breakthrough of the iconic Tabi Boot, she shoe with two toes.
+The show also marked the big breakthrough of the iconic Tabi Boot, an animal-like shoe with split toes.
 People were hysterical about it.
-While fashion critics were doubting the success of the entire show and Margiela’s collection, the fashion incrowd loved it.
-The Tabi Boot looked like a men’s shoe, crafted of thick leather and chunky heels, while everyone was still wearing pumps and stilettos.
+While fashion critics doubted the entire show’s success and Margiela’s collection, the crowd loved it.
+The Tabi Boot looked like men’s shoes, crafted of thick leather and chunky heels, while everyone was still wearing pumps and stilettos.

-When the first models showed up, everyone knew this show would become history.
-Models were hobbling on the ‘catwalk’, since it was uneven.
+Everyone knew this show would become history when the first models showed up.
+Models were hobbling on the ‘catwalk’ since it was uneven.
 They wore extraordinary creations, in line with Margiela’s previous seasons.
-They new thing about it was the entire experience combined with the collection.
-Unlike other brands that time, Margiela didn’t use big logo’s, popping colors and polished models.
+The new thing about it was the entire experience combined with the collection.
+Unlike other brands at that time, Margiela didn’t use big logos, popping colors, and polished models.
 Everything was raw and exciting.

 As said, Martin Margiela liked to do things differently.
 Unlike other designer brands, you will never find a big logo on any garment of the brand.
 Jenny and Martin liked the mystery around it.
-They felt that their customers had to be curious about the piece of clothing and that couldn’t happen when a big logo was attached to it.
+They felt that their customers had to be curious about the piece of clothing, which couldn’t happen when a big logo was attached.
 In line with this, neither Martin Margiela nor Jenny Meirens liked to be the center of attention.
-These creative minds preferred to do things in an innovative way and by doing so, they created the buzz without stepping to the media themselves.
-Today, you can still recognize Margiela’s pieces on the way the logo is attached to the inside of the piece.
-On the ouside, you see four stitches.
-That’s it.
-Of course, you can recognize Margiela’s items based on their unique fabrics and silhouettes.
+These creative minds preferred to do things in an innovative way, and by doing so, they created the buzz without stepping to the media themselves.
+Today, you can still recognize Margiela’s pieces on the way the logo is attached to the inside of the piece, except for the stitches on the back of the garment.

 Dit bericht bekijken op Instagram